Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Average coefficients of the encoding function and representation of

-where the last two equalities comes from respectively \eqref{defFcoal} and \eqref{defpetitfg}.
-Proceeding similarly for the left hand side of \eqref{multpropf2} we get that \eqref{multpropf4} is also true in the case where the $n+1^{th}$ transition of the E-ASG on $(r_2,r_1]$ is a multiple branching.
-Putting \eqref{multpropf5} and \eqref{multpropf4} into \eqref{multpropf2} we obtain that \eqref{markpropf1} is true for this interval $(r_2,r_1]$ with $n+1$ transitions of the E-ASG, when the last transition is a multiple branching.
+where the last two equalities come from respectively \eqref{defFcoal} and \eqref{defpetitfg}.
+Proceeding similarly for the left-hand side of \eqref{multpropf2} we get that \eqref{multpropf4} also holds when the $n+1^{th}$ transition of the E-ASG on $(r_2,r_1]$ is a multiple branching.
+Plugging \eqref{multpropf5} and \eqref{multpropf4} into \eqref{multpropf2} we obtain that \eqref{markpropf1} holds for this interval $(r_2,r_1]$ with $n+1$ transitions of the E-ASG, when the last transition is a multiple branching.
 The proof of \eqref{markpropf1} for this interval $(r_2,r_1]$ with $n+1$ transitions of the E-ASG, in the case where the last transition is a single branching, is done similarly.
 This concludes the proof by induction.